2022–2023 Philippine sugar crisis: Low output

 Sugar Regulatory Administration (SRA) administrator Hermenegildo Serafica noted a decrease of sugar output in the Philippines for the 2021–22 crop year.
 Only 1.8 million metric tons (MT) was produced by June 15 in contrast to the 2.12 million MT output produced by June 13 of the 2020–21 crop year.
 An unusual decline of sugar production was noted for Negros according to the March 2022 to May 2022 production data.
 This was attributed to the onslaught of Typhoon Rai (Odette) which damaged the leaves of sugarcane plants in the island.
 Negros Occidental is the country's top sugar-producing province.
 According to the SRA's Sugar Regulatory directory, the province hosts five out of 12 active sugar refineries for the 2021–22 crop year.

 The Philippines is not a regular importer of sugar and only imports whenever needed.
 Thailand, the second-largest producer in the world after Brazil, is the top source of imported sugar in the Philippines.

 Hoarding

 There are suspicions that the crisis is caused by hoarding.
-United Sugar Producers Federation (Unifed) President Manuel Lamata, insisted that unspecified traders are engaged in "manipulation and hoarding" and claimed that there is no shortage at all.
+United Sugar Producers Federation (Unified) President Manuel Lamata, insisted that unspecified traders are engaged in "manipulation and hoarding" and claimed that there is no shortage at all.

 According to Executive Secretary Vic Rodriguez, the government is investigating reports of traders lobbying for the importation of 300,000 MT of sugar so that they could use the additional sugar supply as a cover to sell their hoarded sugar.

 After raids conducted in separate locations in August 2022 which yielded 10,700 MT of sugar, the Philippine government concluded that the shortage is "artificial".